 Gabriel’s fifth album was given the complex and elaborate title of So.
 So was a bit of a departure for Gabriel.
 Up to that point in his career he was probably admired more for his slightly earnest artistry, song-writing craft and musicianship, but not exactly known for chart-topping prowess.
 The huge commercial success of So changed everything.
 It was the album that elevated him – albeit very briefly – into the premier league, alongside the likes of Michael Jackson, Madonna, Prince, Springsteen and, yes, that Collins bloke.

 The record still sounds supremely listenable today; it’s a near-perfect mix of art and commerce, fuelled by a handful of radio friendly hits that were turbo-boosted by innovative, much talked about promo films or inclusion in a cinematic box office draw.
-In fact, looking back 33 years later, Peter Gabriel would never look or sound more like a pop star than he did with So, and the period would be the pinnacle of his commercial success overall.
+In fact, looking back three and a half decades later, Peter Gabriel would never look or sound more like a pop star than he did with So, and the period would be the pinnacle of his commercial success overall.

 Nonetheless, the idea that the ex-public schoolboy would top the charts around the world, help change the face of music videos, and arguably dissuade countless people from committing suicide – a pretty extraordinary claim for a musician – was unlikely to have crossed many minds when, in early 1985 Gabriel stepped into the cowshed that had been converted into a recording studio in his garden at Ashcombe House, deep in the Somerset countryside.

 So began with the collaboration of producer Daniel Lanois coming on board for the soundtrack to the film Birdy.
 Gabriel asked Lanois to lend a hand with the beginnings of his next project of new material.
 The initial sessions were Gabriel, Lanois and guitarist David Rhodes, and they dubbed themselves The Three Stooges.